AlynxZhou/hikaru/tutorials/types.md

 Input file's path relative to `srcDir`.

-## `createdDate`
+## `created`

 File's created time from its front matter.
 Only available for posts and pages.
+You can also access this with name `createdDate`.

-## `updatedDate`
+## `updated`

 File's updated time from its front matter.
 Only available for posts and pages.
+You can also access this with name `updatedDate`.

 ## `title`